SIBO stands for small intestinal bacterial overgrowth, an overgrowth of bacteria in the small intestine, meaning bacteria that shouldn't be there.

 What happens if I don't do anything about SIBO?

-First of all, it's not normal to have constant digestive problems; this shouldn't be normalized, and it can be cured.
+First of all, it's not normal to have constant stomach problems, this shouldn't be normalized, it can be cured.

 Secondly, bacterial overgrowth in the small intestine can lead to malnutrition.

-Important nutrients such as proteins, carbohydrates, and fats are not properly absorbed, causing deficiencies.
-If SIBO persists long-term, we can develop anemia (iron deficiency), vitamin B12 deficiency, calcium deficiency, and deficiencies in fat-soluble vitamins A, D, E, and K.
+Important nutrients such as proteins, carbohydrates, and fats are not properly absorbed, which causes deficiencies.
+If SIBO is long-term, we can develop anemia (iron deficiency), vitamin B12 deficiency, calcium deficiency, and deficiencies in the fat-soluble vitamins A, D, E, and K.

-With nutritional deficiencies, we get a weakened immune system, become tired, and often develop skin problems.
-We simply don't feel well.
+With nutritional deficiencies, we get a weaker immune system and become tired, often experiencing skin problems.
+We don't feel well.

 Diet

 Diet is crucial for curing SIBO.
-You need to work on your foundational health, replenishing with good, clean nutrition.
+You need to work on foundational health, replenish with good and clean nutrition.
 At the same time, you add bacteria-killing herbs to normalize bacterial levels.

-Bitter salad greens such as arugula and endives also support digestion and bile.
+Bitter salads like arugula and endive also support digestion and bile production.

 Vegetables and berries are essential.

 It also helps to consume smaller amounts of food during meals.
-Spread meals into 5-6 smaller portions per day rather than 3 larger meals.
+Spread out meals over 5-6 smaller portions per day rather than 3 larger meals.

 Remember to drink water throughout the day.